revox/grabagram/README.md

 * firefox 53.0
 ## instructions
 Edit tag variable on line 36 to target a tag.
-Changing base URL on line 39 will allow you to archive locations or profiles as the page layout is the same.
+Changing base URL on line 39 will allow you to archive locations or profiles as the page layout is the same as tags.
+Line 67 controls the number of pages that will scrolled down before harvesting begins, 69 and 79 control how fast the scrape will take place.

 Images will be stored in a folder in the CWD that will be created with the tag name.
 A CSV file will be created in the same directory with some of the meta data.
 NB This code relies on CSS selectors so will get broken by some future update of the